darrenodi/microverse_trial_project/README.md

 # Additional description about the project and its features.

-Performing code review for the Microverse trial project for qualification and entry into microverse.
+Microverse trial project for qualification and entry into microverse.

 ## Built With